Work toward an exciting, high-demand career in allied health care with a Respiratory Therapy Diploma.

 - Learn to apply life-saving skills to people in need.

-- Register to write the National RT Certification Examination in respiratory therapy in January or July after graduating from the program.
+- Register to write the National Respiratory Therapist Certification Examination in January or July after graduating from the program.

 Careers for graduates